euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 ..
 [Sah05] M. Sahlgren, “An introduction to random indexing,” in Methods and applications of semantic indexing workshop at the 7th international conference on terminology and knowledge engineering, TKE, 2005, vol. 5.

 ..
-[Tur15] Joseph Turian, Random Indexing Word Representations.
+[Tur15] J. Turian, Random Indexing Word Representations.
 Github, 2015.
 [Online].
 Available: https://github.com/turian/random-indexing-wordrepresentations.
 [Accessed: 06-Aug-2015].

-.. [Řeh10] Radim Řehůřek and P. Sojka, “Software Framework for Topic Modelling with Large Corpora,” in Proceedings of the LREC 2010 Workshop on New Challenges for NLP Frameworks, Valletta, Malta, 2010, pp. 45–50.
+.. [Řeh10] R. Řehůřek and P. Sojka, “Software Framework for Topic Modelling with Large Corpora,” in Proceedings of the LREC 2010 Workshop on New Challenges for NLP Frameworks, Valletta, Malta, 2010, pp. 45–50.